SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

 # Deadly Premonition 2 - Sui's hack
 A hack/mod that utilizes ''MelonLoader'' and ''HarmonyX'' to make up for some of the ports shortcomings.

+Note: This "hack" is not compatible with MelonLoader 6.x (and won't be compatibile for a while).

 # List of features
 * Resolution override (the game should no longer start in 1920x1080 maximized window).
 * Exposed display settings: